On Dynamic Graph Algorithms with Predictions: Introduction

 \section{Introduction}

 Dynamic algorithms maintain a solution to a computational problem -- e.g., single source distances in a graph -- for an input that undergoes a sequence of updates -- e.g., edge insertions or deletions.
 The goal is to process such updates as efficiently as possible, at least faster than recomputing the solution from scratch.

 This is however not always plausible, as evidenced by numerous fine-grained conditional lower bounds, see, e.g., \cite{Patrascu10, AbboudW14, HenzingerKNS15}.

-The recent line of research on learning-augmented algorithms provide many examples of how performance of classic algorithms can be provably improved using imperfect \emph{predictions}, generated, e.g., by machine-learning models (see surveys by Mitzenmacher and Vassilvitskii~\cite{MitzenmacherV20, MitzenmacherV22}).
+The recent line of research on learning-augmented algorithms provides many examples of how performance of classic algorithms can be provably improved using imperfect \emph{predictions}, generated, e.g., by machine-learning models (see surveys by Mitzenmacher and Vassilvitskii~\cite{MitzenmacherV20, MitzenmacherV22}).
 Among others, predictions allow us to improve competitive ratios of online algorithms (e.g., \cite{LykourisV21, PurohitSK18}), running times of static algorithms (e.g., \cite{DinitzILMV21, ChenSVZ22}), approximation ratios of polynomial-time approximation algorithms (e.g., \cite{ErgunFSWZ22, GamlathLNS22, NguyenCN23}).
 Often these improvements go beyond what is provably possible for classic algorithms (e.g., \cite{LykourisV21, ErgunFSWZ22} and many others).
 In this work we ask the following natural question:

 We make two choices to narrow down this question.
 First, we focus on \emph{predictions about future input data}.
 This is akin to many previous results on learning-augmented online algorithms (e.g., \cite{LykourisV21, BamasMRS20}), and in contrast with settings where the predictions are about the output (e.g., \cite{AntoniadisCEPS23, DinitzILMV21, ErgunFSWZ22}).
 Second, we focus on \emph{improving the running time}, which is the most studied performance measure for dynamic algorithms.